SkretasLab/ProteoSeeker/README.md

 python proteoseeker -pfp parameter_files/par_DRR083188_tool_params.txt conda deactivate
 ~~~

+<p align="justify"> For detailed information regarding the use, options and parameter files of ProteoSeeker check its Wiki page.</p>

 # Wiki
 <p align="justify">Extensive documentation on the functionality and usage of ProteoSeeker is available in its [<ins>Wiki</ins>](https://github.com/SkretasLab/ProteoSeeker/wiki).</p>